snu-csl/pyrisc/asm/README.md

 ## Disassembling the executable files

-The disassembled files are automatically created during `make`.
+The disassembled files are also automatically created during `make` using the `riscv32-unknown-elf-objdump` command.
 Please refer to `*.objdump` files.

 ```
 $ cat fib.objdump